-What is Endoynolasho?
+What is Endonyolasho?
 Who lives there?

-Endoynolasho is a beautiful and stark region in central Kenya, near its border with Tanzania.
+Endonyolasho is a beautiful and stark region in central Kenya, near its border with Tanzania.
 The area is extremely rural and geographically isolated, with only dirt roads leading from the nearest small city.
 Once there, you will meet people from the Maasai tribe, a group of people that has retained much of their tradition and culture.
 Strongly patriarchal and cattle-herding, the Maasai people are quiet, strong, community-oriented and generous.
-Endoynolasho is so rural that it’s not identified on most maps, yet it is home to more than 1,000 men, women and children.
+Endonyolasho is so rural that it’s not identified on most maps, yet it is home to more than 1,000 men, women and children.

 Why build there?